sirwebdev/likeline/README.md

   |- ...
 ```

-The `packages/backend` folder contains the backend server code, and the `packages/frontend` folder contains the frontend React application.
+The `packages/backend` folder contains the backend server code<!-- , and the `packages/frontend` folder contains the frontend React application. -->

 ## Contributing
 As this is a personal learning project, contributions are not expected.
 However, you are welcome to explore, experiment, and make changes to enhance your learning experience.